Prep Motorcycle Gas Tank

 Article by Vintage Vinny

-Before painting and installing a new motorcycle gas tank, here are several procedures you can perform to insure they'll be no problems down the road.
+Before painting and installing your new motorcycle gas tank, there are several procedures you can perform to insure they'll be no problems down the road.

 The steps outlined in this article are for a new or good used gas tank.
 For gas tanks that have been sitting a long time without use, extra steps will need to be taken.
 I've had good results with Evapo-Rust, which is non-toxic and biodegradable, and has no fumes or bad odors.